fedehsq/vault-auth-plugin/README.md

 ![](./demo.gif)

 ## Instructions
-1. Edit the envs file with your own values
+1. Get the web client Sshwifty
     ```
+    $ git submodule init
+    $ git submodule update
+    ```

+2. Edit the envs file with your own values
+    ```
     $ nano .env
     $ nano sshwifty/.env
     ```

-2. Starts the vault server
+3. Starts the vault server
     ```
     $ go run vault_server/cmd/main.go
     ```

-3. Build and starts the vault plugin
+4. Build and starts the vault plugin
     ```
     $ make
     ```

-4. Setup the vault and the plugin
+5. Setup the vault and the plugin
     ```
     $ export VAULT_ADDR=http://$(ipconfig getifaddr en0):8200
     $ make vault-setup
     ```

-5. Setup the remote host following the [hashicorp guide for SSH](https://learn.hashicorp.com/tutorials/vault/ssh-otp?in=vault/secrets-management).
+6. Setup the remote host following the [hashicorp guide for SSH](https://learn.hashicorp.com/tutorials/vault/ssh-otp?in=vault/secrets-management).
 If you have already followed the above instructions before, do this:
     - Starts vagrant
         ```